 Early November Garden To-Do List

 Oh, and the time change.
 The dreaded time change.
-Gone are the days of getting home from work and heading straight to the garden to do a few chores.
+Gone are the days of getting home from work or activities and heading straight to the garden to do a few chores.
 Welcome to “Harvesting by Headlamp Season.”
 Luckily, the few chores that are left can be squeezed into an hour or two on the weekends.

 Winding down: Read through the end of season checklist and see if you can get started on any of these chores yet.
 If you have a fall garden growing strong, you may space out these tasks over a few weeks.